mrtheyann/Numerical-methods/Lab 02 - Newton's difference interpolation/README.md

 ## Lab 02

-Using Newton's interpolation formula, calculate the value of the function _y_ for given values of _x_.
-When compiling a table of calculation monitoring differences.
-To solve problems, use the first and second columns of the table with values.
+1) Using Newton's interpolation formula, calculate the value of the function _y_ for given values of _x_.
+Monitor differences while compiling a table of calculation.
+To solve problem, use the first and second columns of the table with values.

+2) Using the least squares method built-in function, interpolate:

+   A) The function _y1(x)_ specified by the first and third columns of the table

+   B) The polynomials of degree 2 and 5.

+   Plot the results to draw conclusions.
+Use the same canvas for clarity.

 ```
 x1 = 3.543